Algebraic characterizations of homeomorphisms between algebraic varieties: Subintegrality, weak normalization and seminormalization

-Note that a field extension is equiresidual if and only if it is an isomorphism.
+Note that a field extension is equiresidual (resp. residually purely inseparable) if and only if it is an isomorphism (resp. purely inseparable).
+Remark that a subintegral extension is weakly subintegral and that the converse holds in characteristic zero.
 We extend these definitions to the geometric setting, adding moreover a notion of hereditarily birational morphism that have been introduced in the real setting in \cite{FMQ}.

-\begin{defn} Let $\pi:Y\to X$ be a dominant morphism between algebraic varieties over $k$. \begin{enumerate} \item We say that $\pi$ is equiresidual if for any $y\in Y$ then the field extension $k(\pi(y))\to k(y)$ is an isomorphism. \item We say that $\pi$ is subintegral if $\pi$ is integral, bijective and equiresidual. \item We say that $\pi:Y\to X$ is hereditarily birational if for any open subset $U\subset X$ and for any irreducible algebraic subvariety $V=\V(\p)\simeq\Sp(\SO_Y(\pi^{-1}(U))/\p)$ in $\pi^{-1}(U)$, the morphism is birational. \end{enumerate} \end{defn}
+\begin{defn} Let $\pi:Y\to X$ be a dominant morphism between algebraic varieties over $k$. \begin{enumerate} \item We say that $\pi$ is equiresidual (resp. residually purely inseparable) if for any $y\in Y$ then the field extension $k(\pi(y))\to k(y)$ is an isomorphism (resp. purely inseparable). \item We say that $\pi$ is (resp. weakly) subintegral if $\pi$ is integral, bijective and equiresidual (resp. residually purely inseparable). \item We say that $\pi:Y\to X$ is hereditarily birational if for any open subset $U\subset X$ and for any irreducible algebraic subvariety $V=\V(\p)\simeq\Sp(\SO_Y(\pi^{-1}(U))/\p)$ in $\pi^{-1}(U)$, the morphism is birational. \end{enumerate} \end{defn}

 Geometrically speaking, a dominant morphism $\pi:Y\to X$ is equiresidual if and only if it is hereditarily birational.
 Indeed, for any open subset $U\subset X$ and for any irreducible algebraic subvariety $V=\V(\p)\simeq\Sp(\SO_Y(\pi^{-1}(U))/\p)$ in $\pi^{-1}(U)$, the restricted morphism is birational if and only if the extension $k(\p\cap \SO_X(U))=\K(W)\to k(\p)=\K(V)$ is an isomorphism.